 - 1 teaspoon fresh thyme, leaves stripped from stems

 - 1 tablespoon fresh parsley, chopped, for garnish

 Sprinkle chicken strips generously with paprika, sea salt and pepper.
-Heat skillet on high heat for 60 seconds, when hot add 2-3 tablespoons olive oil (enough to coat bottom of pan) Allow oil 30 seconds to heat.
+Heat 10-12" skillet on high heat for 60 seconds, when hot add 2 tablespoons olive oil (enough to coat bottom of pan) Allow 60 seconds for oil to heat.

-If needed add more oil to pan, turn heat to medium, add onions and cook for 2-3 minutes.
-Add potatoes and carrots.
+Add onions and carrots to pan, cook for 2-3 minutes.
+Add potato wedges.
 Sprinkle with sea salt and pepper.
-Cook, stirring frequently for 10-12 minutes, until veggies begin to soften and edges turn golden.
+Cook, stirring frequently for 10 minutes, until veggies begin to soften and edges turn slightly golden.

-Add flour and stir for one minute.
+Scoot veggies to the side of pan, add flour to pan and stir for one minute, stirring frequently.
 Then add wine, broth and chicken.
-Turn heat up and bring to a simmer.
+Stir, turn heat up and bring to a simmer.

-Once simmering, turn heat down (low but still simmering), cover and cook for 10-12 more minutes, or until chicken is cooked through and veggies are soft enough to easily poke with a fork but still a little firm.
-While chicken is cooking, prepare thyme and parsley.
+Once simmering, turn heat down (lower, but still simmering), cover and cook for 10-12 more minutes, or until veggies are soft enough to poke with a fork but still a little firm.
+While chicken and veggies cook, prepare thyme and parsley.